 When you run an ad campaign on social media, you have filters for custom targeting.
 The analytics figures can be supplied by the social channel you are using.
 If you use a marketing automation solution, you can have access to plenty of demographic details.
 You can also tailor your message to create a meaningful connection.

 It follows from the discussion above that social media is far better than other platforms, when it comes to publishing paid content.
-And it is eclipsing the non-digital publishing networks.
+And it is eclipsing the non-digital content syndication networks.

 Social media is slightly ahead of content-based websites and apps in the multi-screen environment.
 However, if apps and websites extend their functionality, then the playing field would be leveled.